tyagi-iiitv/visuallydata/README.md

 * [plot_human_annotations.ipynb](https://github.com/diviz-mit/visuallydata/blob/master/plot_human_annotations.ipynb) loads in data for 1.4K infographics that we collected using crowdsourced (Amazon's Mechanical Turk) annotation tasks.
 Specifically, we asked participants to annotate the locations of icons inside the infographics.
 Additionally, [human_annotation_consistency.ipynb](https://github.com/diviz-mit/visuallydata/blob/master/human_annotation_consistency.ipynb) provides some scripts for computing consistency between participants at this annotation task.
 This data is meant to be used as a ground truth for evaluation of computational models.
 * [save_tag_to_relevant_infographics.ipynb](https://github.com/diviz-mit/visuallydata/blob/master/save_tag_to_relevant_infographics.ipynb) contains scripts to find and plot the infographics that match different text queries, for a [demo retrieval application](http://visdata.mit.edu/explore.html).
 Search engines typically use meta-data to determine which images to serve based on a search query.
 They do not look inside the image.
 In contrast, our automatically pre-computed detections allow us to find the infographics that contain matching text and icons.

+### Featured projects ###

+* [featured_projects.md](https://github.com/diviz-mit/visuallydata/blob/master/featured_projects.md) contains links to other repositories that use our Visually29K dataset, to seed new project ideas and give students and researchers some potential starting points for projects.

 If you use the data or code in this git repo, please consider citing:
 ```
 @inproceedings{visually2,